FusionAuth/fusionauth-site/site/_posts/2020-06-19-using-oauth-and-gatsby.md

 - `/login` - Generates the FusionAuth login URL with a PKCE challenge
 - `/oauth-callback` - Trades the one-time authorization code and PKCE verifier for an access token which is added to session storage
-- `/user` - Uses the access token and the FusionAuth `introspect` endpoint to get the current user
+- `/user` - Uses the access token and the FusionAuth `introspect` endpoint to get information about the current user
 - `/logout` - Logs the user out and destroys the session

 You'll create all the endpoints first, and then you'll see how to call them from Gatsby.